-Challenge number Detail of challenge

-1 Reading tests and teacher feedback show that literacy skills are lower with disadvantaged pupils than their peers.
+Challenge number Detail of challenge 1 Reading tests and teacher feedback show that literacy skills are lower with disadvantaged pupils than their peers.
 There is strong evidence that this leads to pupils making less progress through KS3 than they might be able to.
 Given the high number of studies linking reading comprehension and academic achievement, this is a major concern for out disadvantaged pupils throughout school.

-2 In line with national trends, attainment for disadvantaged pupils is generally less than their peers across many subjects with the biggest gaps being in Maths.
-In our last cohort to sit external exams, 48.1% of disadvantaged pupils gained a 4+ in Maths compared to 68.4% across the whole cohort.
-Pupil progress measures showed a similar gap.

-3 Attendance at the school is consistently above national averages including for disadvantaged pupils but our attendance data shows that disadvantaged pupils regularly have poorer attendance than their peers

-Year Whole School Attendance PP Pupils

-2021 - 2022 91.8% 88.4%

-2022 - 2023 90.8% 87.4%

-2023 - 2024 90.9% 88.1%

-Current year to date 93% 90.8%

-4 in KS4 are amongst our mos d, therefore, interventions hav
+2 In line with national trends, attainment for disadvantaged pupils is generally lower than their peers across many subjects with the widest gaps being in Maths.
+In our last cohort to sit external exams, 48.1% of disadvantaged pupils gained 4+ in Maths compared to 68.4% across the whole cohort.
+Pupil progress measures reveal a similar gap.
+3 Attendance at the school is consistently in line with national averages but our attendance data shows that disadvantaged pupils regularly have poorer attendance than their peers.
+Year Whole School Attendance PP Pupils 2021 - 2022 91.8% 88.4% 2022 - 2023 90.8% 87.4% 2023 - 2024 90.9% 88.1% Current year to date 93% 90.8% 4 Disadvantaged students in KS4 are amongst our most disaffected and disengaged students.
+We have implemented various interventions but without sustained success or lasting impact.
+5 Assessments/observations and discussion have identified SEMH issues for a number of disadvantaged students due to a lack of resilience and opportunities outside school.

-Intended outcomes
+intended outcomes